-If the student wishes to withhold disclosure of directory information, the student must complete Opt Out of Directory Information form through the registrar's office.
+If the student wishes to withhold disclosure of directory information, the student must complete Opt Out of Directory Information form on MyTKU > Registrar.

 Parents of students may view a student's education record if the student is still a dependent as defined by the IRS for financial purposes.
 If the student is not a dependent, parents must obtain written consent from the student through the Student Information Release Authorization form.